openaire/guidelines-literature-repositories/docs/field_coverage.rst

 **Remarks**

 * introduced in `DRIVER Guidelines v2 element coverage`_
+* this version of the application profile adopts the Date element in combination with dateType="Coverage" attribute from DataCite MetadataKernel v4.1.
 * to describe spatial location information (a place name or geographic coordinates) use the property :ref:`dci:geolocation`

 Property coverage (R, 0-n)